Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/dev-ios.md

 </div>
 </div>

-All the speech synthesizer functionalities are introduced in a [WWDC 2018 video](./dev-ios-wwdc-18236.html) that's perfectly summarized in the WWDC section of this site.
+All the speech synthesizer functionalities are introduced in a [WWDC video](./dev-ios-wwdc-18236.html) *(Making iOS talk with AVSpeechSynthesizer)* that's perfectly summarized in the WWDC section of this site.
 </br></br>
 ## Switch Control
 <ul class="nav nav-tabs" role="tablist">